PierBover/svelte-ssr-example/README.md

 ### How to dev?
 Run `npm run rollup-watch` and then `npm run server-watch` on another shell and then `npm run scss-watch` on another shell.
 Not very elegant but still better than manually doing `npm run start` whenever you want to refresh a change, is it not?

-If you add a new file to `client-entrypoints` and/or `components/pages` you will need to restart Rollup's watch.
+If you add a new file to `components/pages` you will need to restart Rollup's watch.
 I haven't found a way of making Rollup react to new files.
 If you know how please answer this [StackOverflow question](https://stackoverflow.com/questions/61316722/how-watch-for-new-files-in-rollup-with-an-array-of-configs)!

 Instead of having three terminal tabs you could create a new NPM command on `package.json` like this:
 ```